-The next step is to delete the master journal file.
+The next step is to delete the super-journal file.
 This is the point where the multi-file transaction commits.
 This step corresponds to step 3.11 in the single-file commit scenario where the rollback journal is deleted.

 If a power failure or operating system crash occurs at this point, the transaction will not rollback when the system reboots even though there are rollback journals present.
-The difference is the master journal pathname in the header of the rollback journal.
-Upon restart, SQLite only considers a journal to be hot and will only playback the journal if there is no master journal filename in the header (which is the case for a single-file commit) or if the master journal file still exists on disk.
+The difference is the super-journal pathname in the header of the rollback journal.
+Upon restart, SQLite only considers a journal to be hot and will only playback the journal if there is no super-journal filename in the header (which is the case for a single-file commit) or if the super-journal file still exists on disk.